 We want the experience of being gloriously alive, savoring life, and love, but we also have to be practical.

 What if you could have more magic in your daily life—more joy, fulfillment, and connection—AND still be practical?
-It’s possible through something I call Practical Magic.
-Practical Magic is a simple three-part approach to living a more fulfilling life that’s based on the three primary acts of magic—Appear, Disappear, and Restore.
+It’s possible through something I call The Restorative Mindset.
+The Restorative Mindset is a simple three-part approach to living a more fulfilling life that’s based on the three primary acts of magic—Appear, Disappear, and Restore.

 How do I know about these three acts of magic?
 Well, I’ve been a magician for over 50 years.
 The greatest blessing of being dropped off at my grandmother’s house on that wintery April day was that I never left.
 My mother’s parents raised me, and they were the best parents a boy could ask for.